niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 Now, try creating some new instances by drag-and-dropping from the Project window or `Ctrl+D` on the existing instance, and arrange the pick ups in a line.

+???+ danger "Prefab Editor"
     ***IMPORTANT***: When you want to make a change to a prefab that effects **all** instances, you should double-click it in the Project window to open the prefab editor.
 This will properly propagate all changes to any instances.

+    If you do want a change on an *instance* of a prefab to propagate to all other instances, you can use the *overrides* drop down in the Inspector to do so, but this may have unexpected behavior.
+Therefore, it is always best to use the prefab editor to edit prefabs.

 ### 3) Spruce Up the Pick Ups
 Now normally, it is not a great idea to invest a bunch of time polishing individual game elements when you are still prototyping.
 We could, for instance, decide later that we do not actually want to have these pick ups, and then all that effort would go down the drain.
 Or worse: we could become too attached to something because we have spent too much time refining it and be resistant to changing it out for something better.